Kanban-Zai/kanban-zai-version-1.0/norrms.md

 Here are a few that you can adopt when you first begin with Kanban-Zai.
 Longer term they may not fit, but in the beginning they will help alot.

 #### BACKPORTING
-In some cases cards are generally estimates (guesses) of what needs to be done.
+In many cases cards are generally estimates (guesses) of what needs to be done.
 You just dont know what you dont know sometimes.
 However during the course of the work you may drop something, add something or change someting about the card.
 Record this change, split out new cards or combine existing ones.
 The goal of backporting is for the card to represent what was done rather than what was asked for.